Use our free and confidential online insurance checker to see if your insurance covers treatment at an American Addiction Center facility.

 Opiate addiction can be very difficult to conquer.
 Drug addiction changes the way the brain works so the patient will often not recognize the extent of the addiction and will exhibit compulsive drug-seeking behaviors.
 If you’ve abused opioids for a long period of time, have experienced significant impairments in everyday life, and have relapsed when attempting to quit, a residential program can be a beneficial option.
 Many people find it easier to focus on getting sober when they are separated from their everyday using environment.

-Will Kaiser Permanente Pay for Local Rehab and Out-of-State treatment?
+Kaiser Permanente Coverage for Out-of-State Treatment

 The payment for the treatment programs will be determined by the network for the policy.
 Each insurance policy will have a network of doctors and treatment programs that are considered in network.
 These doctors and facilities will pay at a higher rate than out of network options because they have a specific agreement with the insurance company.
 For those facilities that are out of network, the patient will have higher out of pocket costs.
 The facility will also need to be approved by the insurance company.
 Working with the facility in connection with the insurance company will provide the best options and an understanding of out of pocket expenses before treatment begins.